adobe/aem-dispatcher-experiments/docs/Local-Dispatcher-Windows.md

 # Running a Dispatcher Locally on Windows IIS

 There are a few different versions of Windows and at least 2 ways to set up Dispatcher on them.
-The Apache Webserver approach is possible, but these instructions are for using the recommended server: _Internet Information Services (IIS)_ and leans towards Windows 10.
+The Apache Webserver approach is possible, but these instructions are for using the recommended server, _Internet Information Services (IIS), and lean towards Windows 10.

-The instructions largely follow the
-[AEM Documentation](https://experienceleague.adobe.com/docs/experience-manager-dispatcher/using/getting-started/dispatcher-install.html)
-with additional notes, to help avoid problems.
+The Dispatcher Installation instructions largely follow the [AEM Documentation](https://experienceleague.adobe.com/docs/experience-manager-dispatcher/using/getting-started/dispatcher-install.html) with additional notes, to help avoid problems.